Translation invariant diagonal frame decomposition of inverse problems and their regularization: TI-DFD of linear operators

 Wavelet frames suffer from specific artifacts after coefficient filtering, mainly due to the lack of translation invariance.
 Therefore we will develop a related concept using TI-frames instead of frames.
 In order to further motivate our approach, below we give a representation of the WVD using sampled convolutions and point out where TI invariance can be restored.

-\begin{remark}[WVD in sampled convolution form] Consider a 1D orthonormal wavelet basis $(u_{j,k})_{j,k \in \Z} $ of $L^2(\R)$ with $ u_{j,k} (x) \coloneqq 2^{-j/2} u_j ( x - 2^j k ) $ and $u_j(x) \coloneqq 2^j u (2^j x )$ with mother wavelet $u \in L^2(\R)$.
+\begin{remark}[WVD in sampled convolution form] Consider a 1D orthonormal wavelet basis $(u_{j,k})_{j,k \in \Z} $ of $L^2(\R)$ with $ u_{j,k} (x) \coloneqq 2^{-j/2} u ( x - 2^j k ) $ and $u_j(x) \coloneqq 2^j u (2^j x )$ with mother wavelet $u \in L^2(\R)$.
 Moreover, let $(u_{j,k},v_{j,k}, \qsv_j)_{j,k \in \Z}$ be the corresponding WVD for $\Ko$.
-For $f \in L^2(\R^d)$ and $\mathbf{a} = (a_k)_{k\in \Z} \in \ell^2(\Z)$ define the downsampled and upsampled convolutions $ (u^\ast_j \circledast_j f)_k \coloneqq 2^{-j/2} \cdot (u^\ast_j \ast f) (2^jk ) $ and $(u_j \circledast_j \mathbf{a})(x) \coloneqq 2^{-j/2} \sum\nolimits_{k\in \Z} a_k u_j (x-k2^j)$ respectively.
+For $\signal \in L^2(\R)$ and $\mathbf{a} = (a_k)_{k\in \Z} \in \ell^2(\Z)$ define the downsampled and upsampled convolutions $ (u^\ast_j \circledast_j f)_k \coloneqq 2^{-j/2} \cdot (u^\ast_j \ast f) (2^jk ) $ and $(u_j \circledast_j \mathbf{a})(x) \coloneqq 2^{-j/2} \sum\nolimits_{k\in \Z} a_k u_j (x-k2^j)$ respectively.
 The WVD reconstruction formula can be written as \begin{linenomath*}

-\end{linenomath*} Here $u^\ast_j \circledast_j \signal = 2^{-j/2} \, ( u^\ast_j \ast \signal ) (2^{j} k ) $ are samples of the continuous convolution and the level-depending sampling destroys the translational invariance.
+\end{linenomath*} In particular, level-depending downsampling and upsampling destroys the translational invariance of the system $(u_j)_{j \in \Z}$.
 Note that \eqref{eq:wvd-conv1}, \eqref{eq:wvd-conv2} is equivalent to \eqref{eq:wvd-rep}.
-The proposal of this paper is can be seen as a way to restore translational invariance by replacing the sampled convolutions in \eqref{eq:wvd-conv1} by the non-sampled counterparts and to modify \eqref{eq:wvd-conv2} accordingly. \end{remark}
+The proposal of this paper can be seen as a way to restore translational invariance by replacing the sampled convolutions in \eqref{eq:wvd-conv1} by the non-sampled counterparts and to modify \eqref{eq:wvd-conv2} accordingly. \end{remark}